smart-fish-ponds-algeria/Fake_data_simulation/readme.md

 ### Fake data simulation

-As the repo name suggests, this project simulates data that we *should* receive from the sensors, capteurs and any other source.
+As the repo name suggests, this project simulates data that we *should* receive from the sensors, capteurs and any other source. it is a cron-based backend service that runs scheduled jobs.
 It sends data to specific endpoints of  our main backend and this data is sent every few minutes .
 The idea is to mimic real sensor behavior in two ways:

 ####  Image Simulation